Ear Infection Treatment

 Most ear infections can be treated by your primary care physician or your child’s pediatrician.
-However, if an appointment is not readily available and you would like to be relieved of your pain and get started with treatment, consult the medical professionals at Midwest Express Clinic.
+However, if an appointment is not readily available and you would like to be relieved of your pain and get started with treatment, consult the medical professionals with the ease of a walk-in clinic at Midwest Express Clinic.

 What are the symptoms of an ear infection?